 And this includes Larry Page and Sergey Bin (Google’s founders), who created the original algorithm.

 Thinks have changed a lot and now machine learning and computer programs are responsible for making decisions based on a number of parameters that are outside the boundaries of the content found on a web page.

-To make it easier to understand, here is a simplified process of how search engines ranking algorithms work:
+To make it easier to understand, here is a simplified process of how search engines ranking factors work: